 Asher L, Buckland EL, Phylactopoulos IC, Whiting M, Abeyesinghe S and Wathes CM 2011 Estimation of the number and demographics of companion dogs in the UK.
 BMC Veterinary Research 7: 74.
 Accessed here: http://www.biomedcentral.com/1746-6148/7/74

 Emma co-supervises undergraduate research projects related to companion animal behaviour and human-animal interactions, and has lectured for several undergraduate teaching modules on the topics of canine behaviour, welfare and research skills.

-This research, funded by the VMD, aims to characterise and quantify current antimicrobial usage in cats and dogs in a large group of UK veterinary practices in order to establish companion animal antimicrobial prescribing behaviour.
+This research characterised and quantified antimicrobial use in cats and dogs attending a large group of UK veterinary practices, in order to establish companion animal antimicrobial prescribing behaviour.